d-ries/linux-essentials/01_introduction/01_course.md

 # Introduction

 ## Linux
-Windows, made by Microsoft, is a well known operating system that we see alot in Desktop environments but there are other alternatives aswell.
-One of the more popular ones are MacOSX, ChromeOS but also Linux.
-Linux, as a desktop variant, is less prominent that the others.
+Windows, made by Microsoft, is a well known operating system that we see a lot in Desktop environments, but there are other alternatives as well.
+One of the more popular ones are MacOSX, ChromeOS, but also Linux.
+Linux, as a desktop variant, is less prominent than the others.

 In Server / IOT / mobile environments we see a certain shift in used operating systems.
 Linux is one of the most popular operating systems in these markets.
 Some interesting statements:
 * [Most supercomputers run on Linux](https://itsfoss.com/linux-runs-top-supercomputers/)